argoms/argoms.github.io/swarmathon1.md

 **Takeaways:**
 -everything uses QString, not std string
+---Annendum: *half* of the stuff uses QString, and the other half uses std::string.
+Check your specific usage case- even if it's the same function (sendinfolog uses std::string half the time, and QString the other for reasons I'm not yet aware of)
 -"emit sendInfoLogMessage()" prints to console
 -make sure to switch to the info log tab if you're printing to it
 -not all messages emitted have to have receivers, don't assume that they do